Bastian Schweinsteiger: Euro 2016 and retirement

 Prior to the start of qualification, Schweinsteiger was appointed as the new captain for Germany after Philipp Lahm's retirement.
-On 23 March 2016 he sustained damage on his knee while he was training with the German national team which made him miss the rest of the Premier League season but he recovered just in time to be selected for Germany's 27-man provisional squad for UEFA Euro 2016.
+On 23 March 2016 he sustained damage on his knee while he was training with the national team which made him miss the rest of the Premier League season but he recovered just in time to be selected for Germany's 27-man provisional squad for UEFA Euro 2016.
 On 31 May, Schweinsteiger was selected for Germany's final 23-man squad for UEFA Euro 2016.
+During this time, Schweinsteiger also took part in a collaboration between the German Football Association and The LEGO Group, who in 2016 released a Europe-exclusive collectible minifigure series, with Schweinsteiger featured as the seventh of sixteen minifigures in the collection.

 On 12 June 2016, Schweinsteiger scored in stoppage time after coming on late in a 2–0 group stage victory over Ukraine.
 Nine days later, Schweinsteiger set a new record for German player with the most appearances in a European Championship match.
 After the tournament, Schweinsteiger announced his retirement from competitive international football, having played in 120 games, scoring 24 goals.
 One month later, he participated in his last ever international appearance for Germany, against Finland in a friendly match.
 He was succeeded as captain by Manuel Neuer.